python/devguide/testing/new-buildbot-worker.rst

 Conventional always-on machines
 -------------------------------

-You need a recent version of the `buildbot <https://buildbot.net/>`__ software, and you will probably want a separate 'buildbot' user to run the buildbot software.
-You may also want to set the buildbot up using a virtual environment, depending on how you manage your system.
-We won't cover how to that here; it doesn't differ from setting up a virtual environment for any other software, but you'll need to modify the sequence of steps below as appropriate if you choose that path.
+You need a recent version of the `buildbot <https://buildbot.net/>`__ worker software.
+On most platforms the distribution's package manager provides the ``buildbot-worker`` package, which also creates a dedicated service account, systemd unit (or equivalent), and the necessary directories.
+For platforms where no package exists, ``pip install buildbot-worker`` is the fallback, but you will need to create the service account, directories, and service unit manually.
+You may also want to set the buildbot up using a virtual environment, depending on how you manage your system; you'll need to adjust the steps below as appropriate if you choose that path.

 .. tab:: Linux